-The founder of Paradise Road (the Sri Lankan equivalent of Conran), Shanth has transformed the place into a chic, seaside resort; there are beautiful rooms and suites, an elegant restaurant, The Villa Café, a series of salons and courtyards (cocktail bar, gallery, library-like lounge), all in monochrome stripes, black shutters on pristine white stucco, gorgeous natural materials in earthy colours (mud, ebony, ivory, silver and stone) and all overlooking the gardens.
+The founder of Paradise Road (the Sri Lankan equivalent of Conran), Shanth has transformed the place into a chic, seaside hotel; expect beautiful rooms and suites, an elegant restaurant, The Villa Café, a series of salons and courtyards (cocktail bar, gallery, library-like lounge), all in monochrome stripes, black shutters on pristine white stucco, gorgeous natural materials in earthy colours (mud, ebony, ivory, silver and stone) and all overlooking the gardens.
 In 2 acres of lawns, shaded with coconut and frangipani, there is a long, lean slate-lined pool.
 The beach is a just a few minutes’ walk away.

 - A marvellous sense of space: no matter how busy the hotel, you will find a corner to call your own